Tribunal de commerce de Paris: Building

-The main entrance, on the Quai de la Corse, is decorated with statues of Law by Élias Robert, Justice by Jacques-Hyacinthe Chevalier, Firmness by Louis-Adolphe Eude, and Prudence by Jules Salmson.
+The main entrance on the Quai de la Corse is decorated with statues of Law by Élias Robert, Justice by Jacques-Hyacinthe Chevalier, Firmness by Louis-Adolphe Eude, and Prudence by Jules Salmson.
 Above these is a decorated pediment supported by four figures sculpted by Albert-Ernest Carrier-Belleuse.
-The ornate octagonal dome rises to a height of 45 meters and is the building's most distinctive exterior feature.
-It is positioned to close the perspective of the Boulevard de Sébastopol, and as a consequence, is not aligned with the center of the building's façade.
+The ornate octagonal dome rises to a height of 45 meters and is the most distinctive feature of the building's exterior.
+Its position was chosen to close the perspective of the Boulevard de Sébastopol, and it is therefore not aligned with the center of the building's façade.

 The interior is organized around two monumental spaces: to the east, a columned atrium (salle des pas-perdus), and to the west, a monumental staircase under the building's dome, entered through a vestibule decorated by a pair of monumental lions sculpted by Pierre Louis Rouillard.
 The staircase is decorated with colossal statues representing Maritime Commerce, by Henri Chapu; Land Commerce, by Paul Cabet; Mechanical Art, by Hippolyte Maindron; and Industrial Art, by Michel-Pascal.
 Above these are 16 caryatids by sculptor Didier Début, and the dome's ceiling with representations of the City of Paris, Arts, the City of Marseille, Grain harvest, the City of Lyon, Industry, the City of Bordeaux, and Grape-harvest, by Armand Félix Marie Jobbé-Duval.
 On the first floor, the main hearing room (grande salle d'audience) is decorated with busts of the court's founder Michel de l'Hôpital and of Jean-Baptiste Colbert, author of the ordonnance sur le commerce of 1673, and with historical paintings by Paul-Louis Delance and Joseph-Nicolas Robert-Fleury.